-Diverting Organic Waste and Recyclables is Now Mandatory with a New California State Law SB 1383
+Diverting Organic Waste and Recyclables is Mandatory with California State Law SB 1383

 Effective January 1, 2022, regulations for SB 1383 will be implemented in West Contra Costa County along with the member cities in this jurisdiction and the garbage collection companies (Republic Services and East Bay Sanitary).